General Information About Osteosarcoma and Malignant Fibrous Histiocytoma of Bone

 - The type of tumor (based on how the cancer cells look under a microscope).

-- The patient's age at diagnosis.
+- The patient's age and weight at diagnosis.

 - Whether the patient has certain genetic diseases.